-How to register:
+How to Register

-- Registration for EarthWays programs must be made at least 2 weeks in advance of your intended visit date.
-All registrations are accepted on a first-come, first-served basis, so early registration is encouraged. - To register, email earthways.edu@mobot.org or call (314) 577-0281. - Please plan to bring 1 adult for every 5 students.
+- Registration for EarthWays Center programs must be made at least 6 weeks in advance of your intended visit date.
+All registrations are accepted on a first-come, firstserved basis, so early registration is encouraged. - To register, email earthways.edu@mobot.org or call (314) 577-0281. - Please plan to bring 1 adult for every 5 students.
 Program fees include admission for required adults.
-Additional adults are welcome, but will be admitted at standard admission prices.
+Additional adults are welcome but will be admitted at standard admission prices. - Thanks to the support of the Metropolitan Zoo-Museum District, schools located within St. Louis City and St. Louis County are eligible to receive a 50% discount on EarthWays Center onsite student programs.